lando/lando/docs/config/global.md

 export LANDO_MODE=mymode
 ```

-For more complex config eg an object or array you can set the envvar to a `JSON` string and Lando will parse it for you.
+For more complex config (e.g. an object or array), you can set the envvar to a `JSON` string and Lando will parse it for you.
 Note that Lando keys that are `camelCase` will be separated as envvars with `_`.
-For example `engineConfig` will be accessible vis `LANDO_ENGINE_CONFIG`.
+For example, `engineConfig` will be accessible vis `LANDO_ENGINE_CONFIG`.

 ::: tip What is my `envPrefix`?
-By default this is `LANDO` but you can run `lando config` and look at the `envPrefix` key to discover yours.
+By default, this is `LANDO` but you can run `lando config` and look at the `envPrefix` key to discover yours.
 :::

 ## Examples